 3. Your dog is anxious

 If the paw is lifted by non-hunting dogs, it might signalize emotional states such as anxiety, fear or stress.
+It’s crucial to understand that anxiety and stress can have various causes, such as separation anxiety or fear of loud noises, and that the behavior should be addressed accordingly.
 Your pet may be facing an uncomfortable situation in which they feel insecure.
 When you notice your dog acting this way, try to take them out of the situation, take him outside, go for a walk, remove the trigger or distract your dog, so they don’t feel anxious by redirecting their ming to a play or tasty treats.

 4. Your dog is intrigued